jeffThompson/DesigningWithData/Assignments/Week02_TimeData.md

 **VISUALIZATION**
 With your research done and data selected, think about how you'll present it.
 What shapes, colors, and overall visual style best presents the data?
 Do you want to show a change over time?
 What labeling does your visualization need?
 Presenting the data is your main task, but feel free to explore visually and try things out – no need to replicate boring Excel diagrams!

-*Above: Joseph Priestley's "A Specimen of a Chart of Biography" from 1765*

 ### DELIVERABLES
 Your finished project should include the following: